 Here are recommendations for bicyclists who want to experience the Keys on their bikes but don’t want to bike the entire length or ride on narrow shoulders adjacent to traffic.

 I’ve assembled tips based on my experiences biking and driving the Overseas Highway, information from Florida State Parks and advice from Mark Terrill, biking guru at Key Largo Bike and Adventure Tours.

 Some sections are more scenic than others.
 Some are safer and more comfortable than others.
 And it’s important to note that the entire trail is actually hard to follow, as it regularly crosses from bayside to oceanside and back, or continues on a parallel route not clearly marked and not visible from the U.S. 1.

-For shorter trips, riders can easily plan do-it-yourself tours, as I did in December 2015.
+For shorter trips, riders can easily plan do-it-yourself tours, as I did.

 Here are four sections of the Florida Keys Overseas Heritage Trail to consider for do-it-yourself Keys bike tours: